Summer temperature variability and long-term survival among elderly people

 Extreme weather events such as hurricanes, droughts and heat waves are likely to increase in frequency in the coming years because of climate change, directly threatening human lives.
 At the same time, global warming has the potential to affect human health through less dramatic, but equally serious, changes.

 A 2012 study published in Proceedings of the National Academy of Sciences, “Summer Temperature Variability and Long-Term Survival among Elderly People with Chronic Disease,” explores the relationship between the unusually high temperatures associated with climate change and geriatric mortality.
-The researchers, based at Harvard and the University of Michigan, analyzed Medicare data from more than 10 million individuals over age 65 suffering from chronic obstructive pulmonary disease (COPD), diabetes, congestive heart failure or myocardial infarction (MI, or heart attack) from 135 U.S. cities between 1985 and 2006.
+The researchers, based at the Harvard School of Public Health and the University of Michigan School of Public Health, analyzed Medicare data from more than 10 million individuals over age 65 suffering from chronic obstructive pulmonary disease (COPD), diabetes, congestive heart failure or myocardial infarction (MI, or heart attack) from 135 U.S. cities between 1985 and 2006.
 Mortality rates were then correlated with local year-to-year variations in summer temperatures.

 The study’s findings include: